Konark Sun Temple: Construction

 According to James Harle, the temple as built in the 13th century consisted of two main structures, the dance mandapa and the great temple (deul).
 The smaller mandapa is the structure that survives; the great deul collapsed sometime in the late 16th century or after.
-According to Harle, the original temple "must originally have stood to a height of some 225 feet", but only parts of its walls and decorative mouldings remain.
+According to Harle, the original temple "must originally have stood to a height of some 225 ft", but only parts of its walls and decorative mouldings remain.